 - Landscape designs inspired by English cottage gardens

 There are special circumstances in which wooden fences, despite their beauty, may not be your best choice for fencing.
-Sometimes, for example, a homeowner in the market for fencing needs to keep animals in the yard -- dogs, for instance.
+Sometimes, for example, a homeowner in the market for fencing needs to keep animals in the yard—dogs, for instance.
 In this case, electric dog fences may be the answer.
 There are also times when the issue is keeping animals out of the yard—deer, for instance.
 Various types of deer fencing serve this function.

-Security is another practical function many homeowners demand from fencing, a function for which, as mentioned above, metal fencing is generally considered superior to wooden fences.
+Security is another practical function many homeowners demand from fencing, a function for which metal fencing is considered superior to wooden fences.

-But wooden fences are an excellent choice for privacy fencing, whether it be in terms of noise barriers or, more commonly, visual barriers.
+Wooden fences are an excellent choice for privacy fencing, though, whether it be in terms of noise barriers or visual barriers.
 Along with their vinyl copy-cats, they provide some of the most attractive fencing options available when your chief concern is creating a backyard sanctuary.

 The stockade style offers an example of a wood fence design that can afford a solid visual barrier between your yard and your neighbor's, resulting in almost total privacy.
 While masonry work such as brick can do the same, it costs significantly more than does a wooden fence.

-As noted above, one factor in choosing between the different types of wooden fences is their potential for compatibility with one's landscape design.
-Solid wooden fences can provide compelling backdrops for plantings, while the airier designs (for example, the split-rail and picket-style) can serve either as foregrounds or backgrounds for flower borders.
+One factor in choosing between the different types of wooden fences is their potential for compatibility with one's landscape design.
+Solid wooden fences can provide compelling backdrops for plantings, while the airier designs can serve either as foregrounds or backgrounds for flower borders.
 Ideally, your fencing will work in harmony with other landscaping elements to create compelling visual interest in your landscape design.